dhruvg102/Terrain-Generation-/README.md

-# Tessellation-Terrain-Generation-
+# Terrain-Generation-

 # About
-A simple Project to Learn Tesselation Shaders built to learn about OpenGL and Graphics Programming.
+A simple Project to Learn Shaders built to learn about OpenGL and Graphics Programming.

 Dependencies:
 * GLFW